Bert Wilcut: World War II

 Wilcut served as a primary flight instructor at Army Air Corps Basic Training Field in Ballinger, Texas.
 At this time, Stinson Field (now known as Stinson Municipal Airport) was being used by the Army Air Corps for Aircrew training on twin engine aircraft and Hangar #10 was the main repair facility.

 After WW II

 In 1945, Wilcut went to work as a Certified Flight Instructor at the Leon Valley, Texas airport.

-In 1946, the U.S. Army gave Stinson Field back to the City of San Antonio and Wilcut had the opportunity to acquire Hanger #10.
+In 1946, the U.S. Army gave Stinson Field back to the City of San Antonio and Wilcut had the opportunity to acquire Hangar #10.
 Here he started his second company, San Antonio Aviation.